 Once I learned the commands I use most often — for example, those for creating headlines or adding links — writing notes became much easier and quicker.

-To compare, Notion is more complex than Obsidian, so it took me longer to learn how to best utilize its features.
+To compare, Notion is more complex than Obsidian with various project management features and page views, so it took me longer to learn how to best utilize it.
 But, again, it’s nothing too difficult.

 After a bit of practice, I got used to how Notion works and was able to harness its potential.
 My advice is to start with the templates first — they’ll save you a lot of time until you get used to the app and master its more advanced features.